USDA-SCINet/scinet-site/sn_collections/_guides/web-based-login.md

     internal: true
   - title: Globus Online
     url: /guides/data/datatransfer#globus-data-transfer
-    excerpt: "Globus Online is the recommended method for transferring data to and from the Ceres cluster.
-It provides faster data transfer speeds compared to scp, has a graphical interface, and does not require a GA verification code for every file transfer.
-To transfer data to/from a local computer, users will need to install Globus Connect Personal which does NOT require admin privileges."
+    excerpt: "Globus Online is the recommended method for transferring data to or among Ceres, Atlas, and Juno.
+It provides faster data transfer speeds compared to scp, has a graphical interface, and does not require authentication for every file transfer.
+To transfer data to or from a local computer, users will need to install Globus Connect Personal which does NOT require admin privileges."
     internal: true

 subnav: